-- 140. A number of circumstances should be considered that makes it possible to conclude that the construction activities will not cause a significant negative impact on receivers, namely: - Construction works will be implemented only during daytime; - The main sources of noise are less likely to work simultaneously.
-Even then, it will not be a long-lasting process; - Impacts caused by noise propagation during the construction phase will be of short term. - 141.
+- 224. A number of circumstances should be considered that makes it possible to conclude that the construction activities will not cause a significant negative impact on receivers, namely: - Construction works will be implemented only during daytime; - The main sources of noise are less likely to work simultaneously.
+Even then, it will not be a long-lasting process; - Impacts caused by noise propagation during the construction phase will be of short term. - 225.
 Noise propagation will cause negative impact on construction stuff.
 The noise level at the construction site may reach 95 dBA.
-Personnel employed on the construction (especially when working near the equipment causing significant noise), will be equipped with safety equipment (ear-flaps). - 142.
-It is not possible to eliminate the emission of noise from a construction sites entirely; nevertheless, mitigation measures should be implemented to reduce the impact on the sensitive receptors. - 143.
+Personnel employed on the construction (especially when working near the equipment causing significant noise), will be equipped with safety equipment (ear-flaps). - 226.
+It is not possible to eliminate the emission of noise from a construction site entirely; nevertheless, mitigation measures should be implemented to reduce the impact on the sensitive receptors. - 227.
 Mitigation measures against noise propagation will be applied during construction phase, allowing to reduce expected "medium" level impact to "low".

-144. It is recommended to implement the following mitigation measures in order to minimize noise levels during the construction phase:
+- 228. It is recommended to implement the following mitigation measures in order to minimize noise levels during the construction phase: - Ensure proper maintenance of the machinery; - Implement works that cause noise during the daytime only;